 |Subdermal progestin implant|| || |

-- Requires brief, clinical procedure
+- Inserted through a quick clinical procedure

 Mechanisms of action depend on the hormones used in the formulation.